Here is everything you need to know about classic terracotta pots and how you can use them to display small houseplants in your home.

 - They are eco-friendly—Broken pieces can be used for mulching, edging, or improving drainage.

-Note: Terracotta containers are an excellent option for snake plants, aloe vera, kalanchoe, guzmania, cacti, succulents, and other plants that prefer a drier soil.
+Note: Terracotta containers are an excellent option for snake plants, aloe vera, kalanchoe, guzmania, cacti, succulents, and other plants that prefer drier soil.
 Terracotta pots are great for cooler climates too.

 Made of top-quality clay, terracotta pots are baked at high temperatures, terracotta planters are porous enough to allow air and water to flow through them.